OliverEros/NoNet4U/README.md

 # NoNet4U

-Personal project I have created for learning reasons.
+Personal project I have created for learning purposes.
 The tool is intended to limit network traffic on your LAN using ARP spoofing and
 Token-Bucket hierarchy.
 Although the project is nearly finished, there are still bugs that will be fixed in the near future.

 ## Requirements: